BMariscal/snippets-api/README.md

     `pip install -r requirements.txt`

-* In the root directory, run:
+* At the root directory, run:
     `python3 main.py`

     Server will be found at: `http://0.0.0.0:8080/`